MetaMask/SIPs/SIPS/sip-6.md

 following eight indices are based on a hash of the Snap ID, with an optional salt.
 The hashing algorithm of choice is `keccak256`.

+To prevent other Snaps from getting the same entropy, Snaps MUST NOT be able to manually derive using the magic value `0xd36e6170`, i.e., through the `snap_getBip32Entropy` JSON-RPC method.

 The hash of the Snap ID is calculated as follows:

 ```typescript